A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Introduction

-Particle Filter-based approaches for MAP-Seq estimation have also been investigated \cite{godsill2001maximum,driessen2008particle,saha2009particle,nishida2009dynamic,morita2020fast}.
-While these methods have shown promise in handling complex multimodal distributions, they still rely on sequential Monte Carlo methods, which require many particles and suffer from resampling overhead and random sampling variability.
+As an alternative to discrete-state Viterbi approaches, Particle Filter-based methods for MAP-Seq estimation have also been investigated \cite{godsill2001maximum,driessen2008particle,saha2009particle,nishida2009dynamic,morita2020fast}.
+While these methods have shown promise in handling complex multimodal distributions, they still rely on sequential Monte Carlo sampling, which requires large particle sets and suffers from resampling overhead and random sampling variability.

+Recent advances in multimodal state estimation have explored deep learning-based paradigms, including amortized variational inference for nonlinear state-space models that learn neural networks to approximate filtering distributions~\cite{marino2018general}, neural particle filtering approaches that incorporate end-to-end learned models~\cite{jonschkowski2018differentiable}, and diffusion-based generative models for state estimation that perform posterior inference via iterative denoising processes~\cite{ye2025raggedi}.
+These methods exhibit strong representational capacity for complex and multimodal posteriors; however, they typically rely on offline training and implicit inference models, for which posterior densities are not explicitly available, making principled MAP-Seq estimation difficult.